Formation and construction of a shock wave for one dimensional $n\times n$ strictly hyperbolic conservation laws with small smooth initial data: Introduction

-Recently, motivated by \cite{B-2}, through taking the efficient decomposition of $u$ along the different characteristic directions, the involved analysis on the characteristics with large variations, the suitable introduction of the modulated coordinates together with the global weighted energy estimates and the characteristics method, Li-Xu-Yin \cite{LXY} have established the geometric blowup mechanism of smooth large solutions to \eqref{Y-1} for a class of initial data $u(x,0)$.
-The geometric blowup by the terminology in \cite{A1} means that up to the blowup time $T_*$, the solution $u\in C([0, T_*)\times\Bbb R)\cap L^{\infty}([0, T_*]\times\Bbb R)$ but $\|\nabla_{x,t}u(\cdot, t)\|_{L^{\infty}}\to\infty$ holds as $t\to T_{*}-$.
-In the present paper, we wonder to know under which condition, a shock can be generated and how it develops from the blowup time.
-For the 1-D or M-D scalar conservation laws, the authors in \cite{YinZ} and \cite{YinZ-1} have solved the problem of shock formation and construction under the various assumptions of initial data.
+In the present paper, we wonder to know under which condition on smooth initial data, a shock can be generated, and how it develops from the blowup point for general 1-D $n\times n$ hyperbolic conservation laws ($n\geq 3$).
+For the 1-D or M-D scalar conservation laws, Yin-Zhu \cite{YinZ, YinZ-1} have solved the problem of shock formation and construction under the various assumptions of initial data.
+For 1-D scalar convex conservation law, Chen-Zhang \cite{CZ} showed the shock formation of solutions for piecewise smooth initial data with finite discontinuities.
 For the $p$-system of gases dynamics, under the assumptions that one Riemann invariant is a constant and the initial data satisfy the related generic nondegenerate condition, M.P.
 Lebaud \cite{Lebaud} constructed a shock solution from the blowup point.
-This result was extended to the more general case of $p$-system in \cite{ChenD} and \cite{Kong}, where both the Riemann invariants are not constants and it is additionally assumed that only one family of characteristics is squeezed, while another family of the characteristics does not squeeze at the same point.
-Here it is pointed out that the existence of Riemann invariants plays a crucial role in the analysis of \cite{ChenD, Kong, Lebaud} since the $2\times 2$ $p$-system can be diagonalized in this situation.
-For the $3\times 3$ case of \eqref{eq:1.1}, by introducing a suitable invertible transformation $u=u(w)$ to find the new unknown function $w=(w_1,w_2, w_3)$ with two good components $(w_1,w_3)$ and one bad component $w_2$, a 2-shock starting from the blowup point is constructed in \cite{CXY} under the generic nondegenerate condition of initial data and by the extension result of smooth solutions to the resulting blowup system across the blowup time in \cite{A2}.
-For the three dimensional full compressible Euler equations with spherical symmetric structure, a symmetric shock solution after the blowup time is constructed in \cite{Yin} (also see the independent work of \cite{C-L}).
-In addition, the authors in \cite{BDSV-4} study the simultaneous development and cusps for the 2D compressible Euler system with azimuthal symmetry from smooth data.
+This result was extended to the more general case of $p$-system in \cite{ChenD, Kong}, where both the Riemann invariants are not constants and it is additionally assumed that only one family of characteristics is squeezed, while the other characteristics family does not squeeze at the same point.
+Here it is pointed out that the existence of Riemann invariants plays a crucial role in the analysis of \cite{ChenD, Kong, Lebaud} since the $p$-system can be diagonalized in this situation.
+For the $3\times 3$ case of \eqref{eq:1.1}, Chen-Yin-Xin \cite{CXY} introduced a suitable invertible transformation $u=u(w)$ to find a new unknown function $w=(w_1,w_2, w_3)$ with two good components $(w_1,w_3)$ and one bad component $w_2$, and constructed a $2$-shock starting from the blowup point under the generic nondegenerate condition of initial data and by the extension result of smooth solutions to the resulting blowup system across the blowup time in \cite{A2}.
+For the 3-D full compressible Euler equations with spherical symmetric structure, a symmetric shock solution after the blowup time is constructed in \cite{Yin} (also see the independent work of \cite{C-L}).
+In addition, Buckmaster-Drivas-Shkoller-Vicol \cite{BDSV-4} studied the simultaneous development and cusps for the 2-D compressible Euler system with azimuthal symmetric smooth data.